 It’s truly a 911 born of a fantasy land where aircooleds still rule, and no one ever mistook the 1972 911’s oil filler cap on the side as a fuel filler neck.

-That’s not to say that this car isn’t still every bit as luxurious as the other Singers.
+That’s not to say that this car isn’t still every bit as luxurious as the other cars Singer has done up.
 Every surface that can be leather is in this car.
 You’ll find quilted leather in the frunk and the trunk.
 Tasteful basket-weave leather dominates the interior.
 Stitched leather even envelops the half-cage in the back.

 That half-cage is the single most over-the-top application of leather that I’ve ever seen in a vehicle.